35-Year-Old Quarterback – New Orleans Saints

 Brees' spot this high in the rankings is dependent on the availability of Jimmy Graham, who was in a contract-related dispute with the Saints over his positional designation as of press time.
 As long ...

 Agreed to a five-year, $100 million deal with the Saints in July of 2012.
 The deal includes $60 million in guaranteed money over the first three years.

-Brees completed 24-of-43 passes for 309 yards, with one touchdown and no interceptions in Saturday's 23-15 playoff loss to the Seahawks.
+Brees completed 32-of-44 passes for 340 yards, with two touchdowns and an interception in Sunday's 38-17 loss to the Cowboys.

 To instantly reveal our fantasy analysis of every player – including Drew Brees – simply subscribe now.